 1. Big things that bite

-These dangerous Australians don’t nibble, they bite, as in a leg off.
+These dangerous Australians don’t nibble, they bite.
+A whole leg off.

 Sharks